pycom/pycom-documentation/content/updatefirmware/expansionboard.md

     - chapter/updatefirmware/expansionboard
 ---

-To update the firmware on the Pysense/Pytrack/Pyscan/Expansion Board v3, please see the following instructions.
-The firmware of Pysense/Pytrack/Pyscan/Expansion Board v3 can be updated via the USB port using the terminal tool, `DFU-util`.
+To update the firmware on any of the expansionboards, please see the following instructions.
+The firmware of can be updated via the USB port using the terminal tool, `DFU-util`.

 > There is currently **no firmware update** released for the new **Pytrack 2.0 X** and **Pysense 2.0 X**.
 Please do not try to flash these boards with firmware released for the old Version 1 hardware revision.
 The hardware revision is printed on the bottom of the shield.